VEX-Robotics/VAIC_23_24/JetsonImages/README.md

 You should now be able to slot your SD card into your NVIDIA Jetson Nano and it will start running the VEX AI system.

-The password to the Jetson (should you need to bring up the display and change anything) is "password".
+The password to the Jetson (should you need to bring up the display and change anything) is `password`.

 ## Build the VEX AI System from Source